-Seasonal and/or longer closures of both commercial and recreational fisheries specified in Amendment 16, which has been approved, could also reduce bycatch mortality of species included in Amendments 17A and B. A longer spawning seasonal closure could enhance the reproductive potential of the stock.
+Seasonal and/or longer closures of both commercial and recreational fisheries specified in Amendment 16, which has been approved, could also reduce bycatch mortality of red snapper.
+Expected harvest reductions for red snapper from Amendment 16 in total kill is estimated to be 16.5% (commercial sector), 1.1 to 7.7% (headboat sector), and 2.3% (private/charter sector).
+A longer spawning seasonal closure could enhance the reproductive potential of grouper stocks.
 For example Amendment 16 will establish a January - April spawning season closure for gag, red grouper, black grouper, and shallow water grouper species.
 Gag are in spawning condition from December through April each year.
 There is some evidence spawning aggregations may be in place before and after a spawning season (Gilmore and Jones 1992).
 When aggregated, gag are extremely susceptible to fishing pressure since the locations are often well known by fishermen.
 Gilmore and Jones (1992) showed that the largest and oldest gag in aggregations are the most aggressive and first to be removed by fishing gear.
 Since gag change sex, larger and older males can be selectively removed.
 As a result, a situation could occur where there are not enough males in an aggregation to spawn with the remaining females.
 Furthermore, the largest most fecund females could also be selectively removed by fishing gear.
 Therefore, a spawning season closure for all shallow water grouper species would be expected to protect grouper species when they are most vulnerable to capture, reduce bycatch of co-occurring grouper species, increase the percentage of males in grouper populations, enhance reproductive success, and increase the magnitude of recruitment.
 Increased bycatch mortality is accounted for in analyses and overall mortality is expected to decrease over time.
-Other actions in Amendment 16, which could reduce by catch of snapper grouper species, include a reduction in the recreational bag limit to 1 gag or black grouper (combined) per day within a grouper aggregate bag limit of 3 fish and the establishment of a commercial quota for gag.
+Other actions in Amendment 16, which could reduce bycatch of snapper grouper species, include a reduction in the recreational bag limit to 1 gag or black grouper (combined) per day within a grouper aggregate bag limit of 3 fish and the establishment of a commercial quota for gag.
 When the commercial quota is met, all fishing for or possession of shallow water grouper species will be prohibited.

-Unobserved mortality due to predation or trauma associated with capture could be substantial (; Burns et al. 1992; Rummer and Bennett 2005; St. John and Syers 2005; Parker et al. 2006; Rudershausen et al. 2007; Hannah et al. 2008).
+Unobserved mortality due to predation or trauma associated with capture could be substantial (; Burns et al. 1992; Rummer and Bennett 2005; St. John and Syers 2005; Parker et al. 2006; Rudershausen et al. 2007; Hannah et al. 2008; Diamond and Campbell 2009).
 Amendment 16 includes actions that require the use of dehooking devices, which could help reduce bycatch of vermilion snapper, black sea bass, gag, red grouper, black grouper, and red snapper.
 Dehooking devices can allow fishermen to remove hooks with greater ease and more quickly from snapper grouper species without removing the fish from the water.
 If a fish does need to be removed from the water, dehookers could still reduce handling time in removing hooks, thus increasing survival (Cooke et al. 2001).